Bashir1999/alzheimers_data/README.md

  * What is the distribution of Alzheimer's diagnosis across different age groups? -- Done
  * How does the diagnosis rate vary between different genders? -- Done
  * How does educational level correlate with the risk of Alzheimer's? -- Done
- * What is the effect of smoking and alcohol consumption on Alzheimer's diagnosis? --
+ * How do the average values of key lifestyle, cognitive, and demographic variables differ between individuals diagnosed with Alzheimer's (Diagnosis = 1) and those not diagnosed (Diagnosis = 0)? -- DONE
  * What is the relationship between head injuries and Alzheimer's? -- DONE
  * How do MMSE scores vary with Age and BMI across different diagnosis statuses? -- DONE
  * What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients? -- DONE